Govt orders fair probe as Wintrack halts India operations, accusing Chennai Customs of 'bribery, harassment' | Company Business News

 “The Government has taken cognizance of the matter raised by M/s Wintrack Inc (Chennai). (@wintrackinc).
 The Department of Revenue (DoR) @FinMinIndia has been asked to undertake a fair, transparent, and fact-based inquiry into the present issue.”

-It further said, “A Senior Officer from DoR has been deputed to conduct a detailed factual enquiry, hearing the parties concerned, officials and thoroughly examining all relevant documentary evidence.”
+It further said that a senior officer from DoR has been deputed to conduct a detailed enquiry.
+“A Senior Officer from DoR has been deputed to conduct a detailed factual enquiry, hearing the parties concerned, officials and thoroughly examining all relevant documentary evidence,” it said.

 “In recent years, the Government has implemented a series of taxpayer-friendly initiatives such as the adoption of the Taxpayer Charter, the introduction of faceless customs procedures, and the establishment of appellate bodies for dispute resolution — with the objective of enhancing transparency and promoting ease of doing business.”